Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices

-To determine the symmetry properties of the Wigner time delays of a system, a three dimensional scattering region and two one-dimensional semi-infinite channels are assumed.
+To determine the symmetry properties of the wave packet scattering delays of a system, a three dimensional scattering region and two one-dimensional semi-infinite channels are assumed.
 The position of the scattering region is given by ${0\leq x\leq R}$.
 The first channel extends in negative $x$ direction (${x<0}$), and the second one extends in positive $x$ direction (${x>R}$).
 Outside the scattering region the eigenfunctions \eig{\vec{r},k} are given by plane waves:

 with the delta distribution $\delta$, ${\vec{r}=(x,y,z)}$, complex amplitudes $A_1$, $A_2$, $B_1$, $B_2$ and \acm{k}. $\tilde\Phi$ denotes the wave function inside the scattering region. \Acm{S} transforms the pair of incoming wave amplitudes into the pair of outgoing wave amplitudes ${(B_1,B_2)^T=\acs{S}(A_1,A_2)^T}$ and reads: